Shreyas0812/roboracer-autodrive-ws/src/simple_map/README.md

 ```

-- Topics published:
+- Visualization topics:
   - `/visualization/waypoints`
   - `/visualization/centerline_waypoints`
+- Use RViz2 to visualize these topics.
+You can add them as `MarkerArray` displays in RViz.

 ## Notes

-- Files inside the `config` folder are placeholders.
+- Files in the `config` folder are placeholders for initial configuration.
-- The actual saved waypoint files will be inside the `include` folder after building with `colcon build`.
+- **Saved waypoints** (CSV files) are written to the location you specify when calling the `/save_waypoints` service.
-- Saved waypoints will **not** be in the `config` folder.
+- Saved waypoints will **not** appear in the `config` folder unless you explicitly save them there.
+- The service node (`waypoint_saver_service.py`) must be running for `/save_waypoints` to work.
+- If you change the service name or node, update the commands above accordingly.
+- If you do not save the waypoints to another location, rebuilding the workspace will overwrite previous waypoint files.
+For example, if you build again before visualization, it will re-write the waypoints.

+**For troubleshooting and more details, see the code comments and launch files.**